What are the pros and cons of DaaS?

 Less control

 Desktop as a service offers little control over updates and security in general, which can lead to problems that IT cannot directly address.
 Many of these issues stem from the hosting concerns that come with using a public cloud.
-For example, if the public cloud that hosts the virtual desktops has an outage, an organization's productivity comes to a total halt.
+For example, if the public cloud hosting the virtual desktops experiences an outage, an organization's productivity comes to a halt.

-Not having full control over connectivity can put organizations in situations they are unable to do anything about as well.
-If there's a connectivity issue, IT has less insight into the network and must wait on the provider to fix the problem.
-And, while UX might be better and easier to ensure with DaaS, if there are UX issues, the IT team can't handle them directly.
+Not having full control over connectivity can put organizations in situations where they are unable to do anything about it.
+If there's a connectivity issue, IT has less insight into the network and must wait for the provider to fix it.
+And while UX might be better and easier to ensure with DaaS, if there are UX issues, the IT team can't handle them directly.